2025 EARLY BIRD SALE NOW ON!

 Ascend from Everest Base Camp to Kala Patthar at 5550m for views of Everest that only a select few will ever see

-Unsure which trek in the Everest region is for you?
-Read our handy guide or check out the Everest and Gokyo Lakes Circuit
+Unsure which Everest region trek is for you?
+Read our handy guide, or check out the alternatives – Everest and Gokyo Lakes Circuit and Everest Panorama Trek

 Key Information